nnseva/django-access/README.md

 The plugin-based system allows registering any custom plugin assigning access control rules for any particular, or abstract model in your project.

-The predefined set of plugin classes contains standard model-level *DjangoPlugin* taking in account the former Django permission system like the Django itself does it.
+The predefined set of plugin classes contains standard model-level *DjangoAccessPlugin* taking in account the former Django permission system like the Django itself does it.

 Any combination of plugins may be registered together for one model using predefined *CompoundPlugin*, which checks the access rules per every plugin in the registered combination.